swalkergibson/resume/README.md

 By phone:
 (480) 221-7664

-The ShaneGibson.php resume is suitable for nerds, the CorporateResume.pdf is suitable for HR people, and the vcard.png is a QR code with my contact information embedded.
+The ShaneGibson.php resume is suitable for the technically adept, the CorporateResume.pdf is suitable for HR people, and the vcard.png is a QR code with my contact information embedded.
 I look forward to hearing from you!